 Sleep apnea and TMJ treatments in in Ottawa, ON

-So how can Botox treat migraines, and what is the mechanism by which it is used to help treat patients with TMJ-associated headaches and pain?
+So how can Botox therapy relieve headaches, and what is the mechanism by which it is used to help treat patients with TMJ-associated migraines and pain?

 Temporomandibular Joint Disorder?

 Temporomandibular joint disorder or TMJ is an umbrella term used to describe tension, pain, and dysfunction of the jaw and surrounding area.
 Pinpointing the exact cause of this disorder isn’t always easy, but our dentists at Ottawa TMJ & Sleep Apnea Clinic will perform a thorough inspection and examination to determine the source of the headaches or migraines that you’re experiencing.

 How can Botox Therapy Relieve Headaches and Migraines?

 When patients suffer from a form of temporomandibular joint disorder, some of the more common symptoms that come about as a result are aches and pains around the face and jaw area, including headaches and migraines.
 Although the source of TMJ disorders can be difficult to identify, there can be many contributing factors such as stress, which can lead to nocturnal teeth grinding.
 This contributes greatly to jaw tension, which can lead to migraines.
 Botox might be the solution.

 It has proven to be an effective alternative TMJ migraine treatment, since it can target the surrounding muscles of the jaw and face.
 This can help prevent them from grinding and clenching while the patient is asleep, which is a common contributing factor for TMJ associated headaches.